-As at Ma arch 31,
+As at M larch 31,

-(tabled amounts are expressed in thousands of U.S dollars) 2019 2018
+(tabled amounts are expressed in thousands of U.S dollars) 2020 2019

-Cash and cash equivalents \$ 94 \$ 991
+Cash and cash equivalents \$ 1,169 \$ 94

-Total assets 14,277 16,484
+Total assets 9,083 14,277

-Non-current financial liabilities 512 672
+Non-current financial liabilities - 512

-Lease liabilities 518 -
+Lease liabilities 169 518

 Cash dividends declared \$ 0.00 \$ 0.00

-Gross profit was \$117 in the current period compared to a gross profit of \$1,192 in the comparative period.
-The decrease is due to increased ounces sold in the comparative period as the Company had a large amount of finished goods inventory at year end 2017 which it sold during the previous quarter in addition to a higher sale price of gold compared to the current period.
+Gross profit was \$562 in the current period compared to a gross profit of \$117 in the comparative period.
+The increase is due to the increased realized gold price offset by the higher cost of production.

-General and administration expenses were lower in the current period when compared to prior year's comparative period due to management's cost cutting initiative implemented in the current period.
-Finance cost is similar to the comparative period.
-The Company realized a gain on investments of \$112 due to the mark-to-market gain in the period.
+General and administration expenses were higher in the current period when compared to prior year's comparative period due to allocation of G&A to Batamote production costs in the prior year and as Batamote is no longer in production these costs are now classified as G&A again in the current period.
+Finance cost is lower than the comparative period due to less interest expense as the loan is being repaid.
+The Company realized a loss on investments of \$134 due to the mark-to-market loss in the period.
 Foreign exchange and warrant liability unrealized gain fluctuated dependent on volatility of the market conditions.